agentmodels/agentmodels.org/chapters/5c-joint-inference.md

 As we discussed in Chapter V.1, time-inconsistent agents can produce trajectories on the MDP (full knowledge) version of this scenario that never occur for an optimal agent without noise.

 In our first inference example, we do joint inference over preferences, softmax noise and the discounting behavior of the agent.
 (We assume for this example that the agent has full knowledge and is not Myopic).
-We compare the preference inferences to the earlier inference approach that assumes optimality.
+We compare the preference inferences [that allow for possibility of time inconsistency] to the earlier inference approach that assumes optimality.

 ### Example 1: Time-inconsistent vs. optimal MDP agents
 This example compares a model that assumes an optimal agent (and just infers their preferences and softmax noise) to a model that also allows for sub-optimal time-inconsistent agents.
 Before making a direct comparison, we demonstrate that we can infer the preferences of time-inconsistent agents from observations of their behavior.